Enhanced Entanglement in the Measurement-Altered Quantum Ising Chain: Numerical phenomenology and perturbative explanation

 Next, we analyze the QFI, summarizing our findings in Fig.~\ref{fig:crit} (d-f).
 While $\mathcal{M}_\mathrm{up}$ and $\mathcal{M}_\mathrm{Born}$ yield a qualitatively similar decrease with the measurement density $p$, for the $\mathcal{M}_\mathrm{down}$ protocol we observe enhanced multipartite entanglement.
 In detail, a small density of projections $p$ can increase the QFI density.
 The peak position appears to shift towards larger $p$ as $L$ increases.
 Nevertheless, the effect of monitoring does not alter the scaling behavior of $f_Q$ on $L$, analogously to the EE.

 Finally, Fig.~\ref{fig:crit}(g-i) highlights the pairwise negativity at the critical point.
-In this case, the decay is power law, and mirrors the divergence of the length scale of quantum correlations~\footnote{At the qualitative level, the FN is analogous to the mutual information that upper bounds the system quantum correlations, cf. Ref. []. }.
+In this case, the decay is power law, and mirrors the divergence of the length scale of quantum correlations.
 All protocols maintain the same behavior and do not affect the exponent of the power law.
 However, for $\mathcal{M}_\mathrm{down}$ this holds only asymptotically in the distance $|j-i|\to\infty$, whereas a distinct behavior arises at short distances within a region whose size grows with $p$.

 Our numerical findings show that a finite density of measurements can give rise to both bipartite and multipartite entanglement enhancement, as well as to a renormalization of the length scale of quantum correlations.
 In the next section, we describe this effect by means of a network toy model.